 Institute of Systems Immunology

-The overall aim of our research is to understand the molecular and metabolic mechanisms governing reciprocal relationship betweeen T cells and tissue-specific environment in cancer, pathogen-driven as well as in sterile inflammation.
+The overall aim of our research is to understand the molecular and metabolic mechanisms governing reciprocal relationship between T cells and tissue-specific environment in cancer, pathogen-driven as well as in sterile inflammation.

-Our research program is based on three research lines (A, B and C) that are interconnected by the question how T cell function is regulated and what is the impact of T cels and their products on the respective tissue and cells in a specific microenvironment and condition.
-The long-term goal is to understand how T cells integrate the signals from the environment and communicate with surrounding tissue during tuor, infection and inflammation.
+Our research program is based on four research lines interconnected by the question how T cell function is regulated and what is the impact of T cells and their products on the respective tissue and cells in a specific microenvironment and condition.
+The long-term goal is to understand how T cells integrate the signals from the environment and communicate with surrounding tissue during tumor, infection and inflammation.

 Research line A: IL-17-producing T cells: pancreatic, lung and ovarian cancer